labordynamicsinstitute/ldilab-manual/08-details-replication-report.md

 ###  Code description

 All deposits should have code.
-In line with the [basic data flow](#dataflowdiagram), there should be both data cleaning or preparation code, as well as analysis code.
+In line with the [basic data flow](dataflowdiagram), there should be both data cleaning or preparation code, as well as analysis code.
 The replicator will review the code (but will  not run it yet).

 - Identify programs that create "analysis files" ("data preparation code").
 - Identify programs that create tables and figures.

 From the README, the replicator should be able to identify code to create all **figures, tables, and any in-text numbers**.
 If not listed in the README, comments in the code should enable the replicator to find this.
 The replicator will create a list, mapping each of figure, table, and in-text number to a particular program and line number within the program.
-A [template spreadsheet](`r config$url$templmd`code-check.xlsx) is provided.
+A [template spreadsheet](https://github.com/AEADataEditor/replication-template/blob/master/code-check.xlsx) is provided.
 Note that the code description might already observe that setup programs are missing, but most missing code will be identified in the [findings][findings] section.

 ###  Stated Requirements

 The authors should have specified specific requirements in terms of software, computer hardware, runtime, add-on packages.
 The replicator should list them here.
-This is **different** from the Computing Environment of the Replicator.
+This is **different** from the *Computing Environment of the Replicator*, which you will describe later.
 If all requirements are listed, check the box "Requirements are complete".
 This section is important to assess the feasibility of the reproducibility attempt.
 A reproduction that requires "20,000 core compute hours", or that "runs for weeks", or that requires custom software that needs to be acquired, may not be feasible.

 - [ ] No requirements specified
 - [ ] Software Requirements specified as follows: